AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2019-09-20-directtoswiftui.md

 Note: While ZeeQL itself is not built to be asynchronous, D2S actually wraps it in Combine.
 So the UI is indeed running asynchronously already.

+## Live Rule Editing

+Currently the rules are defined in just regular Swift code.
+They are statically typed and the program needs to be recompiled when they are changed.
+That wasn't necessary w/ Direct to Web.
+In Direct to Web you had the D2W Assistent app in which you could change the rule model on the fly.

+Technically this would also be possible w/ D2S.
+It already supports KVC (aka dynamic) qualifiers and there is a specific parser for rules.

+TBD.
+Once this is working, one could modify a running up and see how changes to the rules affect the setup.

 # Closing Notes